prestodb/presto/presto-native-execution/README.md

 | [fbthrift](https://github.com/facebook/fbthrift) |`2022.11.14.00`|

 ### Build Prestissimo
-* After installing the above dependencies, from the `presto/presto-native-execution` directory, run `make`
-* For development, use
-`make debug` to build a non-optimized debug version.
-* Use `make unittest` to build and run tests.

 To enable Parquet and S3 support, set `PRESTO_ENABLE_PARQUET = "ON"`, `PRESTO_ENABLE_S3 = "ON"` in the environment.